DCS-210/w2022-project-lorenowenjackie/data/README.md

 # data
-There are 122 variables and 17432 observations in this dataset.
+There are 122 variables and 17432 observations in this dataset detailling global energy trends.

 ## name of data file
 - `iso_code`: ISO 3166-1 alpha-3 three-letter country codes